 For recovering addicts, getting over the physical aspects of their disease is just the first obstacle.
 Once people move into recovery after detox treatment, they need to confront an equally difficulty reality.
-A negative mindset and low self-esteem play a large role in addiction and the threat of relapse.
+A negative mindset and low self-esteem play a large role in addiction and the threat of relapse rather than beating addiction.
 Relapse rates among people suffering from addiction fall somewhere between 40% and 60%, so it is important to do all you can to lower your risk.

 The relationship between low self-esteem and the threat of addiction is a theme that has been deeply studied.
 One investigation, published in the Archives of Psychiatric Nursing, found that people with substance abuse issues tend to suffer from medium-to-low self-esteem.
 The researchers conclude that counseling for self-esteem is an effective way to help treat the underlying roots of addiction.

 Self-doubt is normal – especially after a perceived failure – but it is important to keep in mind that addiction is not a failure.
 It is a disease just like any other, and to the extent that you can you need to ignore the stigma and move forward.

 Below you will find a few ways to help you conquer self-doubt following addiction: